MarioOjo/Vinoir/README.md

 ### Individual Contribution Statement

 This project was developed collaboratively with each team member contributing according to their strengths and availability.
-My specific contributions focused on establishing the technical foundation and visual design system that enabled efficient parallel development and a cohesive final product.
+Contributions listed above are consolidated from the repository documentation and reflect the primary areas of responsibility for each team member.

 ---